schilkp/schilkp.github.io/projects/KnokooMod.md

 Some time ago I bought a Knokoo FES150W fume extractor to use while soldering, especially when working under my microscope.

 Overall I am very happy with it.
-I have no way to to test the filtration of the unit, but the suction is strong enough to be able to work a comfortable distance away from the end of the  flexible arm, and I don't notice any fumes rising directly towards my face.
-Also the smell in the room after an extended soldering session is much less than before.
+I have no way to test the filtration of the unit, but the suction is strong enough to be able to work a comfortable distance away from the end of the flexible arm, and I don't notice any fumes rising directly towards my face.
+Also, the smell in the room after an extended soldering session is much less than before.

 It is, however, not the quietest unit.
 I don't mind the noise while I am working, but would rather only quickly have it run while I am actually soldering.
 I found having to reach under my desk to turn the dial (or trying to do it with my foot) rather annoying, so I decided to design a small mod that would allow me to control the unit with a foot pedal.

 ## Design

 Because the unit goes into standby when the power-dial on the front is turned to 0, the easiest way to turn of the unit is to simply cut the 5V supply to the potentiometer making the unit think it has been turned down.
 This way the custom board can also simply be powered from the same 5V.